dylan-lang/opendylan/documentation/library-reference/source/network/index.rst

 .. class:: <internal-socket-error>

-   The class ``<internal-socket-error>`` is the class of unexpected socket errors.
+   The class of unexpected socket errors.

    :superclasses: :class:`<socket-error>`

    :description:

-     The class of unexpected errors from Open Dylan's Winsock2 library, an FFI interface to the native socket library Winsock2.
+     The class of unexpected errors encountered while interacting with the underlying host system's network library.

-     Inspect the contents of the ``socket-condition-details`` slot for more information.
+     Inspect the contents of the :gf:`socket-condition-details` slot for more information.

 .. class:: <recoverable-socket-condition>

-   The ``<recoverable-socket-condition>`` class is the general class of socket conditions for which an application may be able to take some remedial action.
+   The class of socket conditions for which an application may be able to take some remedial action.

    :superclasses: :class:`<socket-condition>`